dkameoka/youtube-playlist-js/README.md

 * I recommend testing it out on a few videos in an empty playlist, because YouTube could change at any time.
 * youtube-playlist-add-all.js: Run this script to automatically add available videos that could be manually added from the page.
 Can be run from various YouTube pages.
 * youtube-playlist-remove.js: Run this script to automatically remove videos from a personal playlist.
 Must be on the playlist's page.
+* youtube-playlist-extract.js: Run this script to extract a playlist's URLs.
+Must be on the playlist's page.